EDJNet/tidywikidatar/README.md

 #>        id         label             description
 #> 1 Q180099 Margaret Mead American anthropologist
 ```

+and, as expected, I get a single output: my beloved Margaret Mead.

 Where was she born?
 I can ask directly for P19, place of birth: